AM030842/EPSO_team431/README.md

 	- JBuilder - 2.7

 * Database creation
-	- Scaffolding with Rails into Posgresql
+	- Scaffolding with Rails into Postgresql

 * Database initialization
 	- Pre-established on Rails/Heroku